realnetworks-safr/python-examples/README.md

 ### Install dependencies
-pip install -r requirements.txt --upgrade or, if you have more than one version of python installed: pip3 install -r requirements.txt --upgrade
+pip install -r requirements.txt --upgrade or, if you have more than one version of python installed: pip3 install -r requirements.txt --upgrade --user

 ### Run the script
 ./app.py